UnknownRepository/UnknownRepository.github.io/_posts/2024-03-18-perfection-writeup.md

 ## Summary

 Perfection is a Linux machine hosting a Ruby-based web application (Sinatra + WEBrick) that implements a weighted grade calculator.
 The application attempts to block malicious input, but the filter can be bypassed using a URL-encoded newline character, allowing Server-Side Template Injection via Ruby's ERB syntax.
 After gaining a shell, privilege escalation is achieved by finding a SQLite database with password hashes and an email that leaks the password format, enabling a targeted hashcat attack that leads to full sudo access.

-I completed this machine on 18/03/2024 and decided to write a walkthrough hopefully so it helps you understand a fellow pentester's thought process.
+I completed this machine on 18/03/2024, which means the machine was still active (no walkthroughs), so I have decided to write a walkthrough hopefully so it helps you understand a fellow pentester's thought process.

 ---